georgwittberger/salesforce-batchable-sequence/README.md

 ```

 This will first execute the Account batch job using the wrapper for `Iterable` start methods.
 When it finishes it will execute the Contact batch job using the wrapper for `QueryLocator` start methods.

+## Limitations

+Since the batchable instances must be instantiated via default constructor you cannot use the constructor to pass any parameters to the batch job.

 ## License